WangWeiPengHappy/TimeNotify/README.md

 # TimeNotify
+Date:2020-08-11
+Authur:Eric
-A little program to tell your the time to rest or do other things
+Description: A little program to tell you the time to rest or do other things